-(a) consuming or possessing alcohol or illegal drugs at any time during the workday or anywhere on any City premises or job sites, including all City buildings, properties, vehicles and the employee's personal vehicle while engaged in City business;
+- (a) consuming or possessing alcohol or illegal drugs at any time during the workday or anywhere on any City premises or job sites, including all City buildings, properties, vehicles and the employee's personal vehicle while engaged in City business; - (b) illegally selling, purchasing or delivering any drug during the workday or on the employer's premises;

-- (b) illegally selling, purchasing or delivering any drug during the workday or on the employer's premises; - (c) being under the influence of alcohol or illegal drugs during the course of the workday; - (d) failing to report to their supervisor any known adverse side effects of medication or prescription drugs which they are taking.
+- (c) being under the influence of alcohol or illegal drugs or drugs or other substances of any kind that may impair an employee's ability to work; - (d) failing to report to their supervisor any known adverse side effects of medication or prescription drugs which they are taking.

 Section 5.6.
 Drug and Alcohol Testing Permitted.
-Where the City has reasonable suspicion to believe that an employee is then under the influence of alcohol or illegal drugs during the course of the workday, the City shall have the right to require the employee to submit to alcohol or drug testing as set forth in this Agreement.
-At least, two (2) non-bargaining unit supervisory personnel must certify their reasonable suspicions concerning the affected employee prior to any order to submit to the testing authorized herein.
-There shall be no random or unit-wide testing of employees, except random testing of an individual employee as authorized in Section 5.11 below and those outlined under DOT standards.
+Where the City has reasonable suspicion to believe that an employee is under the influence of alcohol or drugs during the course of the workday as specified in Section 5.5 Prohibitions, above, the City shall have the right to require the employee to submit to alcohol or drug testing as set forth in this Agreement.
+At least, two (2) nonbargaining unit supervisory personnel must certify their reasonable suspicions concerning the affected employee prior to any order to submit to the testing authorized herein.
+There shall be no random or unit-wide testing of employees, except random testing of an individual employee as authorized in Section 5.11 Discipline below and those outlined under DOT standards.
 The foregoing shall not limit the right of the City to conduct such tests as it may deem appropriate for persons seeking employment as employees prior to their date of hire.